AK1o9/HosPal/README.md

 # HosPal
+HosPal is a job-searching mobile application for people in the medical field.

 ![HosPal Logo](https://user-images.githubusercontent.com/96708800/199993708-65eff58c-fdff-4a29-96ec-2960ca0edf85.png)

-HosPal is a job-searching mobile application for people in the medical field.

 ## Technologies used
-Developed using Dart + Flutter.
+Programming Language: Dart
+External packages/libraries: Flutter SDK

 ## Acknowledgements
 Developed in partial partnership with **Teczo Sdn Bhd**, a Malaysian start-up.